PyroclastIO/pyroclast-clojure/README.md

 ### Example: time-windowed aggregations

-for our last example, we'll incorporate event time into our aggregations. here are some new records representing page views.
+For our last example, we'll incorporate event time into our aggregations.
+Here are some new records representing page views.

 ```clojure
 (def records